Serbia

 •[ normal ]

-Reissued after periodic review without changes Exercise normal precautions in French Polynesia.
-Read the country information page for additional information on travel to French Polynesia.
-If you decide to travel to French Polynesia: Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.
-Follow the Department of State on Facebook and X/Twitter.
-Review the Country Security Report for French Polynesia.
-Visit the CDC page for the latest Travel Health Information related to your travel.
-Prepare a contingency plan for emergency situations.
+Reissued after periodic review with minor edits.
+Exercise normal precautions when traveling to Andorra.
+Country Summary: Travelers can enter Andorra only via Spain and France.
+Read the country information page for more information on travel to Andorra.
+If you decide to travel to Andorra: Enroll in the Smart Traveler Enrollment Program (STEP) to receive messages and alerts from the U.S. Embassy.
+This makes it easier to locate you in an emergency.
+Prepare a plan for emergency situations.
 Review the Traveler’s Checklist.
+Visit the CDC page for the latest Travel Health Information related to your travel and return to the United States.
+We highly recommend that you buy insurance before you travel.
+Check with your travel insurance provider about evacuation assistance, medical insurance, and trip cancellation coverage.

 |